 An Omnibenevolent God would not hide Himself from His children, least of all when there is a Hell.

 There is a reason that Christianity was able to convert the European Continent.
-It was not, as some would claim, simply a matter of the sword1.
+It was not, as some would claim, simply a matter of the sword.
 Christianity was able to supplant the Old Faiths as it was their fulfillment, and it is the Truth.
 The European Peoples have always sought after truth, and it was this that they found in and it was for this reason that they were drawn to Christianity.
 Our old gods were our explanation for the world given what we had then seen of the Light.
-When the truth of Christ reached our shores, we embraced it as our desire for truth saw it for what it was: God finally revealing himself to His true children.
+When the truth of Christ reached our shores, we embraced it as our desire for truth saw it for what it was: God finally revealing Himself to His true children.

 Over a course of centuries, we produced more art, science, and culture in the name of God and the pursuit of His glory than all of humanity together produced in the preceding millennia back to the birth of our species.
 A lie does not produce the beauty and the majesty of Beethoven's Ninth; only the truth has that power.
-It was not a lie that raised the cathedrals of Notre Dame, the Hagia Sophia2, and the Kölner Dom; only the truth has that power to move men and to organize them across centuries of construction.
+It was not a lie that raised the cathedrals of Notre Dame, the Hagia Sophia, and the Kölner Dom; only the truth has that power to move men and to organize them across centuries of construction.
 And it was not under the banner of a lie that we drove back the Saracen hordes; only the truth can compel men to such feats, and will spur men to do so again when we drive back the Crescent and retake our ancestral homelands under the banner of the Cross.

 I believe, as did the Founding Fathers and many of our European forebears, that God presented Himself to us in two revelations: the second, and arguably the lesser of the two revelations, is the Bible; the first, and arguably God's greatest and most glorious work, is Nature.
 Only the Europeans, of all the peoples of this Earth, truly understood the first revelation.
 Without access to the second revelation, we interpreted the first as best we could.
 Intuitively grasping that we are made in the image of God, we created gods in our image.
 Our mythology is all to the glory of God.
 Our innate and inextricable reverence for the natural world is an expression of our unique intuition that it is the natural world, more than anything else, that reveals to us the face of God.

-We are made in God's image; it is from this, the imago dei, that all rights and all morals are derived.
+We are made in God's image; it is from this, the imago Dei, that all rights and all morals are derived.
 In calling themselves sons and daughters of Nature, our ancestors, again, intuited the truth.
 For we are of Nature and we are made in the image of Nature's God.
 To be made in the image of God is to possess the same spark of creation whence all flowed.
 Upon our continent arose and from our continent flowed the whole of the modern world.
 It was our genius that took man to the moon, that plumbed the depths of the ocean, and unlocked many of the secrets of Nature, and it is our genius that shall take men to the stars.
 In us, the creative spark gifted by Nature and Nature's God reached its fullest potential.

-When Christianity arrived upon European soil, it was only the second of God's revelations, little more than words on a page and stories relayed by men.
+When Christianity arrived upon European soil, it was only the second of God's revelations — words on a page and stories relayed by men.
 It was European thought, European philosophy that gave flesh to the bones.
 Even as we raised great cathedrals into the sky, we also constructed the theological underpinnings of the faith.
 Upon a foundation of millennia of Western thought, we built a Church that respected tradition, defended our Volk, and gave glory to God.
 There is an unbroken chain from the Ancient Greeks and Romans through the theologians of the Middle Ages and then to us, here and now.
 Our greatest minds have taken the ancient roots of our Culture and our People and shown that they are not at odds with the God of the Bible, but rather that they were the groundwork necessary for our ancestors acceptance of the Faith when it finally found them.
 Augustine and Leibniz are not a rejection of Plato and Aristotle, but a continuation of the story, our story.